Free entry, good music draw crowds to French Quarter Fest

 Among the stages are tents where the city’s finest restaurants offer sampler menus - a plate of Oysters Bonne Femme from Antoine‘s, for instance, or goat cheese-and-crawfish crepes from Muriel’s Restaurant.
 Cold drinks run the gamut from lemonade to daiquiris and the locally famous rum drinks called “hurricanes.”

-But music is the centrepiece of the French Quarter Festival, and this year’s line-up includes Cyril Neville, “Trombone Shorty” Andrews, Walter “Wolfman” Washington, Irvin Mayfield, Deacon John, George Porter Jr. and 2012 Grammy winner Rebirth Brass Band, along with dozens of other popular home-grown groups.
+But music is the centerpiece of the French Quarter Festival, and this year’s lineup includes Cyril Neville, “Trombone Shorty” Andrews, Walter “Wolfman” Washington, Irvin Mayfield, Deacon John, George Porter Jr. and 2012 Grammy winner Rebirth Brass Band, along with dozens of other popular home-grown groups.

 Festival organizers are committed to keeping the music local and free, said Marci Schramm, the executive director of the nonprofit French Quarter Festival.